dhalber11/PIDwheel/README.md

 ## Criteria and constraints

 ### Criteria
--LED
--LCD
--Has to be able to use PID
+LED                                                                                                                                  -LCD                                                                                                                                  -Has to be able to use PID-Rotary encoder
--Rotary encoder
-Switches
--DC motor and wheel
+Switches                                                                                                                              DC motor and wheel

 ### Constraints
--Time
--Resources
+Time
+Resources
--Resources for PID (like libraries)
+Resources for PID (like libraries)
--